Wil Myers: Tampa Bay Rays (2013–2014)

 On December 9, 2012, Myers was traded to the Tampa Bay Rays (along with Jake Odorizzi, Patrick Leonard, and Mike Montgomery) in exchange for James Shields, Wade Davis, and a player to be named later (later chosen to be Elliot Johnson).
 He started the 2013 season with the Triple-A Durham Bulls of the International League.
 On June 17, Myers was called up to the Rays, for whom he played outfield.

 Myers won the AL Rookie of the Year award in 2013, beating teammate and pitcher Chris Archer and Detroit shortstop José Iglesias.
-In spite of the fact that he did not join the Rays until their 70th game on June 18, Myers led AL rookies with a 53 RBIs in the 88 games he played.
-The last player to lead AL rookies in RBIs in fewer than 90 games was Hoot Evers playing for the Detroit Tigers in 1946, when he had 33 in 81 games.
-He also became the first-ever hitter to win the award in under 100 games.
+In spite of the fact he had not joined the Rays until their 70th game on June 18, Myers led AL rookies with a 53 RBIs in the 88 games he did play in.
+The last player to lead AL rookies in RBIs in fewer than 90 games was Hoot Evers playing for the Detroit Tigers in 1946, when he had 33 in 81 games, and also became the first-ever hitter to win the award in under 100 games.

-In the post-season, he had two singles in 20 at bats.
+In the post-season, Myers had two singles in 20 at bats.

 Myers entered 2014 as the Rays' everyday right fielder.
 On May 4, Myers hit his first career inside-the-park home run.
 During a game against the Boston Red Sox on May 30, Myers collided with Desmond Jennings while attempting to catch a fly ball, resulting in a stress fracture in Myers' right wrist, which required a cast and significant rehab time.
 Myers returned to the club on August 20, initially slotted as a DH before returning to the field.

 In 2014, he batted .222/.294/.320 with six home runs and 35 RBIs in 325 at bats.